cakephp/docs/en/controllers/request-response.rst

 :php:class:`RequestHandlerComponent` and :php:class:`Dispatcher`.
 The old
 methods are deprecated in favour of using :php:class:`CakeResponse`.

-``CakeResponse`` provides an interface to wrap the common response related tasks such as:
+:php:class:`CakeResponse` provides an interface to wrap the common response related tasks such as:

 * Sending headers for redirects.